hrakaroo/ray-the-caster/README.md

 ## Status

-I'm mostly done.
-The only real remaining issue is a fish-eye with the walls which I may try to fix, but otherwise I'm done with this project for now.
+I'm still playing around with some of the color shading and I may go through and do some small optimizations, but for the most part I'm done with the main work.

 ## TODO